 Ideally located only around 2 hours from London, the Cotswolds make for a great day trip or a longer holiday.
 Set within an area of outstanding natural beauty, there’s plenty to see and do – including a number of beautiful villages.

-In fact, the area is so chock full of gorgeous villages that we have an entire blog post about the prettiest villages in the Cotswolds!
-However, we’ve also included a few of our favourites from the area in this post.
+In fact, the area is so chock full of gorgeous villages that I have written an entire blog post about the prettiest villages in the Cotswolds!
+However, I’ve also included a few of my favourites from the area in this post.